light-merlin-dark/tok/README.md

-# Tok 🧮
+# Tok | Token Estimator 🧮

-**Fast token estimation and cost calculation for enterprise LLMs with CLI and MCP support.**
+**MCP-first token estimation and cost calculation for enterprise LLMs with lightning-fast CLI support.**

-Built from the ground up for seamless integration with Claude Code, Claude Desktop, and other AI tools that support MCP. tok provides instant token counting and cost tracking across all major language models with a lean, zero-overhead design.
+Built from the ground up for seamless integration with Claude Code, Claude Desktop, and other AI tools that support Model Context Protocol (MCP).
+Tok provides instant token counting and cost tracking across all major language models with a lean, zero-overhead design.

 ## 🚀 Why tok?